Getting Started with JMeter - A Basic Tutorial

-This blog post is a basic tutorial about how to get started with JMeter.
+This blog post will offer a basic JMeter tutorial, which will be simple to follow so teams can get started right away.
 We will create a few basic JMeter scripts and go over different JMeter features like assertions and dynamic data.
 In the end, we will briefly talk about analyzing your results in reports.

 This is the JMeter interface: